RoadrunnerWMC/FDGH-Converter/readme.md

 Run with `-h` or `--help` for additional help with CLI options.

+An "xbin_cli" script is also provided, which lets you manually add/remove XBIN headers to/from files.

 ## License

 Licensed under the GNU General Public License version 3 or (at your option) any later version.
 (See the "COPYING" file for more information.)